chasebooker/marbles/README.md

 Change the remote URL based on what it says in your GitHub repo.
 The first two steps are only necessary when starting a new project.

+Every time you make a change, use these four commands:

+    git status
+    git add -A
+    git commit -m "Commit message"
+    git push